resgateio/resgate/README.md

 	// Path for accessing web resources
 	"apiPath": "/api/",
 	// Header authentication resource method for web resources.
+	// Prior to accessing the resource, this resource method will be
+	// called, allowing an auth service to set a token using
+	// information such as the request headers.
 	// Missing value or null will disable header authentication.
 	// Eg. "authService.headerLogin"
 	"headerAuth": null,